AWS Sagemaker Orchestrator

 How it works

 The ZenML Sagemaker orchestrator works with Sagemaker Pipelines, which can be used to construct machine learning pipelines.
-Under the hood, for each ZenML pipeline step, it creates a SageMaker PipelineStep, which contains a Sagemaker Processing job.
-Currently, other step types are not supported.
+Under the hood, for each ZenML pipeline step, it creates a SageMaker PipelineStep, which contains a Sagemaker Processing or Training job.

 How to deploy it